-LANCE data, including the MISR NRT products, generally are available within three hours of a satellite overpass.
+LANCE data, including the MISR NRT products, generally are available within three hours of a satellite observation.
 While not intended for scientific research, MISR NRT data provide valuable information for tracking ongoing events as they are occurring, and are particularly valuable for creating weather forecasts based on numerical models.
 MISR standard data products, that is, those products that have the processing and ephemeris information necessary for use in scientific research, are available through NASA’s Atmospheric Science Data Center (ASDC).

 LANCE is part of NASA’s Earth Observing System Data and Information System (EOSDIS), which provides end-to-end capabilities for managing NASA’s Earth science data.
 These data are acquired from satellites, aircraft, field measurements, and numerous other EOSDIS programs.
 The primary services provided by EOSDIS are data archive, management, and distribution; information management; product generation; and user support services.
 These services are managed by the Earth Science Data and Information System (ESDIS) Project.